A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 Is it OK to carry out the main renovations myself?

 Depending on your project, you’ll probably need separate Building Restoration Insurance.
 This would likely be the case if you were restoring a listed building.
-Be sure to read the terms and conditions for each policy or enquire with our approachable team about what should be included in your policy details.
+Be sure to read the terms and conditions for each policy or enquire with our approachable team about what should be included in your home renovation insurance policy details.

 Does my builder's insurance cover my renovation?